jason-davey/studio/TECHNICAL_SPEC.md

     - Firebase Authentication handles secure user authentication.
 - **Compliance & Data Sovereignty:**
     - The app primarily handles content configuration.
-    - Data entered by users for A/B Hero configs is stored in their browser's Local Storage.
+    - Data entered by users for A/B Hero configs and full blueprints is stored in their browser's Local Storage.
     - Feedback data (if email provided) is currently handled via `mailto:` or console.
     - User authentication data (email, hashed password) is managed by Firebase Authentication.
 Role information (like "Primary Interest") is collected during registration but not yet persisted or used for access control (backlogged as part of `FEATURE_AUTH_ROLES_PAUSED`).
     - Firebase/Datadog data residency depends on their respective configurations.